breathehacker/SCAntlrMiniImplmentation/README.md

 ## Features

-- Decalre variable
+- Decalre variable.
-- Assign value to variable
+- Assign value to variable.
-- Basic arithmetic operations
+- Basic arithmetic operations.
-  - Addition
+  - Addition.
-  - Subtraction
+  - Subtraction.
-  - Multiplication
+  - Multiplication.
-- Print the value of variable
+- Print the value of variable.
-- If_else condition on (less than or greater than Operator(limited to this only) with numbers only)
+- If_else condition on (less than or greater than Operator(limited to this only) with numbers only).
   - print string in the condiion.

 ## Syntax